Index DSU Problems Change Language (Farsi) Source

 }

-Another method available for merging is when we consider the sets as a forest.
-In this case, similar to the previous section, we can compare the number of vertices in each component (set) and assign the representative of the component with fewer vertices to the representative of the other component.
-In this way, to find the root of the component of an arbitrary vertex, the Find function is called at most \(lg(n)\) times (in other words, the height of each tree in the forest is at most \(lg(n)\)).
+• Another method for merging is used when sets are considered as forests.
+In this case, similar to the above, a comparison can be made based on the number of vertices in each component (set), and the representative of the component with fewer vertices can be made the representative of the other component.
+This way, the Find function is called at most \(\lg(n)\) times to find the root of a component for an arbitrary vertex (in other words, the height of any vertex in the forest is at most \(\lg(n)\)).

 void Union(int x, int y){